Parish Registers

 W.P Phillimore & Phillimore's Marriage Registers

-However, Phillimore's Marriage Registers do not cover all the parishes or complete dates - this depends on the surviving registers and the ones Phillimore collected, so there may be some omissions.
-In some counties, the coverage of parishes is very good, whereas in other counties just a few parishes were transcribed - most counties do not have every parish transcribed.
+Phillimore Marriage Records are a series of books published in the late 19th and early 20th centuries by Phillimore & Co.
+Ltd. They cover marriages from various parishes from each county, however there may be some omission as some of the registers have not survived.
+In some counties, the coverage of parishes is very good, whereas in other counties just a few parishes were transcribed - most counties do not have every parish transcribed. |